raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	b = (0,0,0)
 	```

-1. And then you can draw your maze.
+1. Then you can draw your maze.
 You're going to use a *list of lists* to do this.
 Each row of the matrix is represented by a single list, which are all grouped together in a larger list.

 	```python
 	maze = [[r,r,r,r,r,r,r,r],